 Our summer camp program, offered at Camp Ozanam for both boys and girls ages 8 to 14, provides the benefits of a traditional summer residential camp in a safe, fun-filled atmosphere where campers are inspired by the gospel of Jesus Christ.
 SVdP offers a free one week summer camp program for children who present an identifiable need such as death in family, foster care, underprivileged, and/or economic hardship.

-Download our Summer Camp Brochure for more information about Camp Ozanam including our summer theme.
-If you would like to see what happened last summer through the eyes of staff and campers, check out our Bug Bites Newsletter, we know you’ll enjoy it.
+Download our 2015 Camp Ozanam Brochure for more information about Camp Ozanam including our summer theme.
+If you would like to see what happened last summer through the eyes of staff and campers, check out our Bug Bites Newsletter, and our Camp Blog.
+We know you’ll enjoy them.
 And if you are a parent and worried about safety, we understand that too!
 Camp Ozanam is an accredited member of the American Camp Association, which is the highest governing body of camps in the United States.
 Visit their website to see the high standards we must comply with for accreditation at www.acacamps.org.

 Depending on your age and interest, we have three different programs campers can choose.